mennatarek1d/olist-delivery-performance-analysis/README.md

 Why did late deliveries get worse in 2018, even though the business grew?
 This project finds out — and shows where to fix it first.

-## Summary
+## Executive Summary

-Orders grew from ~40K (2017) to ~59K (2018), which is good.
-But late deliveries also grew — from 6.22% to 9.13% — and negative reviews nearly doubled (~4K → ~9K).
-Growth alone doesn't explain this: some low-volume months performed worse than high-volume ones.
-The real problem is concentrated in specific routes and sellers, mostly shipments from São Paulo into distant states like AL, MA, and CE.
+Using MySQL and Power BI, I analyzed 2017–2018 Olist marketplace data to uncover the drivers of late deliveries, seasonal delay patterns, and the routes and sellers most responsible for delivery risk.
+Order volume grew from ~40K to ~59K between 2017 and 2018, but the late-order rate rose from 6.22% to 9.13% and negative reviews nearly doubled from ~4K to ~9K.
+Volume growth alone does not explain the decline — several low-volume months performed far worse than high-volume ones — pointing instead to route- and seller-specific breakdowns, concentrated in shipments from São Paulo sellers into distant states such as AL, MA, and CE.

 ## Business Problem

-Olist's order volume grew in 2018, which should be good news — but late deliveries and negative reviews grew even faster.
-The business needed to know:

-1. Is the rise in late deliveries just a side effect of growth, or a separate problem?
-2. Which months, routes, sellers, and states are driving it?
-3. What's the most direct fix to reduce delivery risk going forward?
+The business needs to understand why delivery performance declined in 2018 even as the platform grew, and where to focus operational improvements first.
+Late orders and negative reviews both increased year-over-year, and the drivers behind that decline were not yet understood.
+This analysis answers three questions:

+Is the rise in late deliveries explained by order volume growth, or by something else?
+Which months, routes, sellers, and customer states are most responsible for late deliveries?
+What operational recommendation would most directly reduce delivery risk going forward?

 ## Technical Skills Demonstrated